Mistakes

 2020

-When we first began publicizing our work, we inadvertently made some people feel anxious.
-We were not careful enough to highlight that UP in its current form was only for a very small subset of the population.
+When we first launched our main website, we inadvertently made some people feel anxious.
+We were not careful enough to highlight that UP in its current form was best suited for only a very small subset of the population.

 <2020

-We previously spent thousands of hours building Self Spark, which focused on catalyzing behavior change at a much larger scale.
+We previously spent thousands of hours building Self Spark, which focused on catalyzing behavior change at a much larger scale to help people lead more impactful lives.
 This required a brand-first rather than science-first approach.
 It “worked”–that is, it started to become superficially successful–but it was ill-equipped to “work” in the deeper sense of helping the people we most wanted to serve substantially change in cost-effective ways.
+With Upgradable, we over-updated to a science- and philosophy-first approach, neglecting our marketing.
+This was also a mistake, but a lesser one.

 Feel free to share any mistakes you think we’ve made.
 We’ll add all relevant ones.
 Thank you in advance.
 Feedback is a gift.